oci-landing-zones/oci-cis-landingzone-quickstart/README.md

   --regions REGIONS                    Regions to run the compliance checks on, by default it will run in all regions.
 Sample input: us-ashburn-1,ca-toronto-1,eu-frankfurt-1.
   --raw                                Outputs all resource data into CSV files.
   --obp                                Checks for OCI best practices.
   --all-resources                      Uses Advanced Search Service to query all resources in the tenancy and outputs to a JSON.
-It also enables OCI Best Practice Checks with
+It also enables the --obp and --raw flags.
+All
-                                       Service Limits checking (--obp) and enables the (--raw) flags.
-All of these checks increase runtime.
+                                       of these checks increase runtime.
+  --service-limits                     Checks OCI service limit utilization.
+It also enables the --all-resources, --obp, and --raw flags.
   --disable-api-usage-check            Disables the checking of OCI API unused for 45 days or more.
   --redact-output                      Redacts OCIDs in output CSV and JSON files.
   --deeplink-url-override OCI_URL      Replaces the base OCI URL (https://cloud.oracle.com) for deeplinks (i.e. https://oc10.cloud.oracle.com).